 Be aware that people with dementia may have difficulty with visual perceptions, sounds, spatial awareness etc. You can find ideas and tips on creating a safer environment by checking out this article – 13 Tips for a Safe Halloween for Dementia Caregivers.

 1. No Carve Pumpkin Ideas

-Pumpkins are a staple at Halloween, but sharp knives are not a good mix, so we can always just decorate the pumpkin without carving it.
-So many ways to do it, painting, using stick-on pieces, wrapping with materials, tights, lace etc., adding features like tinsel hair, drawing on eyes and a mouth etc., or using household items like tin foil to create a personalised pumpkin etc. In this video are some ideas on how to decorate a no carve pumpkin this October for one of many fun Halloween activities for dementia:-
+Pumpkins are a staple at Halloween, but instead of carving them we can just decorate the pumpkin and avoiding issues with sharp knives.
+There are so many ways to decorate – painting, using stick-on pieces, wrapping with materials, tights, lace etc., adding features like tinsel hair, drawing on eyes and a mouth etc., or using household items like tin foil to create a personalised pumpkin etc. The video below has excellent some ideas on how to decorate a no carve pumpkin this October for one of many fun Halloween activities for dementia:-

 2. DIY Halloween Treat Bags

 Why not make your own trick-or-treat bags and fill them.
 You can have a lot of fun making them, cheekily sampling the the products!
 Just be be careful if your loved one has swallowing/choking issues.

 Making your own Halloween decorations can help save money, engage your loved ones, and remove any fear they may have of them.
 You could even start a conveyor belt of creating decorations where one person takes control of making part of it – like drawing out the shapes, cutting the card, colouring in etc.

 You can make bunting in Halloween colours, paper chains, halloween cards or simply helping blow up balloons?
 Whatever your loved one would enjoy!